 The final section lists key aspects of a future operational CO2M cal/val network and recommendations for its realisation.
 The importance of network design tools that are able to include the special properties of the TCCON and COCCON networks, as well as the requirements of CO2M are highlighted.
 The recommendations are the basis for follow-up studies that assess and implement the steps towards an operational CO2M cal/val system.

-Support to EUMETSAT for the definition of Level-0 to 1 processing requirements for Copernicus CO2M mission.
+Providing EUMETSAT with scientific support for the definition of level-0 to 1 processing requirements for the Copernicus CO2M mission.

-This study will provide EUMETSAT with Top-Of-Atmosphere simulations for the evaluation of data processing for the forthcoming Copernicus CO2M mission.
+Providing EUMETSAT with Top-Of Atmosphere CO2I/NO2I simulations for the evaluation of data processing for the Copernicus CO2M mission.

 Providing EUMETSAT with scientific support on GHG retrieval for the Copernicus CO2M mission.